FarahIbrar/Programming-in-Python/README.md

 ### Concepts and Techniques Covered

+All concepts and techniques covered can be found in the "Introduction, Python" folder, including details such as definition/descriptions, when to use each concept, typical output, definitions, and examples.

 1. **Python Basics**:
    - Variables, Data types (integers, floats, strings)
    - Input/Output (printing, `input()` function)